crespress/Network-and-Cloud-Security-Project/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? install-elk.yml Where do you copy it? /etc/ansible
+- The playbook file is install-elk.yml.
+It was copied into /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-Ansible.cfg How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-Change the IP addresses of the hosts to match the private IP of the Elk servers.
+- The file updated to make Ansible run the playbook on a specific machine was Ansible.cfg
+- I specify which machine to install the ELK server on versus which to install Filebeat on by changind the IP addresses of the hosts to match the private IP of the Elk servers.
-- _Which URL do you navigate to in order to check that the ELK server is running?
-23.100.65.192 (Static IP of Web VM)
+- The URL that I navigate to in order to check that the ELK server is running is 23.100.65.192 (Static IP of Web VM)

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
 - sudo apt update